mgula57/mlb_showdown_card_bot/README.md

 Super Seasons highlight outstanding single season performances throughout baseball history.
 A custom super season logo may replace the player's team logo, and certain years add a list of up to 3 accolades.
 2004 and 2005 sets feature a special red template, as well as a grid pattern in the background of all showdown library sourced player images.

-Here are the possible accolades, ordered by priority.
+Below are the possible accolades, ordered by priority.
+Multi-year cards follow a similar pattern, however will aggregate cross-year accolades together (ex: 7X ALL STAR).

 ** _Note if the accolade's text is too long and does not fit within the image, it will excluded._